What I do

 After my autism diagnosis, I returned to formal education to pursue a doctoral degree in leadership, policy, and governance in a post-secondary context with a research focused on how higher education leaders, faculty, and professional staff can enhance services and outcomes for autistic students in higher education.

-During the years of doctoral studies, I continued to work with my organizational clients who understood that my disability could inform the diversity and equity policies and practices in their particular environment.
-My organizational clients recognized that Autistic and neurodivergent individuals likely already work in their environments especially given that 1 in 54 are identified as Autistic.
+Throughout my doctoral studies, I maintained engagement with my organizational clients who recognized the valuable perspective my disability provided, informing policies and practices within their specific organizational contexts.
+My organizational clients recognized that autistic and neurodivergent individuals likely already work in their environments, especially considering that 1 in 36 individuals are identified as Autistic.

-As well, I am honoured to co-lead an international cross-institutional research on autism and Universal Design training for Faculty under the leadership of the esteemed Dr. Kristen Gillespie-Lynch.
+As well, I am honoured to have co-led an international cross-institutional research on autism and Universal Design training for Faculty under the leadership of the esteemed Dr. Kristen Gillespie-Lynch.

 For more information about my work and what I can do for your organization, please contact me at: tc@adaptcoach.com